 - User may download infected/malicious app from PlayStore/iStore (if they miss some security checks) and other unsigned and non-verified apps from the internet.

 - User may tap a link that was received through SMS or any IM which is considered to be malicious.

 - User may visit some sites that is serving infected scripts.

-37. Write the simple Nmap command to invoke a general vulnerability assessment script on any domain.
+37. State the simple Nmap command to invoke a general vulnerability assessment script on any domain.

 nmap -sV --script=vuln www.somewebsitetoscan.com